Algeria • UNESCO World Heritage Site

 Eroded Sandstone "Rock Forests"

-Marvel at the extraordinary geological formations that give Tassili n'Ajjer its distinctive character through millennia of erosion.
-These dramatic sandstone structures include nearly 300 natural rock arches, towering columns rising from the desert floor, and deep canyons carved by ancient waterways.
-The rocks display spectacular colouration from metallic oxide staining, ranging from near-black manganese to brilliant reds and oranges from iron.
+Marvel at extraordinary geological formations that give Tassili n'Ajjer its distinctive character through millennia of erosion.
+These dramatic sandstone structures include nearly 300 natural rock arches, towering columns rising from desert floor, and deep canyons carved by ancient waterways.
+The rocks display spectacular coloration from metallic oxide staining, ranging from near-black manganese to brilliant reds and oranges from iron.
 These formations create a surreal "forest" of stone pillars serving as natural galleries for prehistoric rock art.
-The geological diversity reflects complex depositional environments and erosion processes spanning millions of years.
+Pro tip: Request guides to show the most spectacular natural arches during multi-day treks, as these formations require deeper plateau access beyond day-trip range.

 Recommended